Do this course if you want to:

-These sessions are being run in conjunction with The Green Register.
+These sessions are being run in conjunction with The Green Register and The Passivhaus Trust.

 The Passivhaus Bitesize course introduces the key principles of what makes a good low energy, comfortable building, based on the Passivhaus standard.
 It is delivered in a series of half-day sessions at city centre venues, making it perfect for those with a busy work timetable.